Skip to content

 Yet, the true surprise of Hong Kong lies just beyond the concrete jungle.
 Nearly 70 percent of the territory is blanketed in emerald mountains, untouched islands, and sweeping coastal trails.
 It is a city of intoxicating paradoxes, where ancient feng shui principles dictate hyper-modern skyscraper designs, and where you can chase a morning jungle hike with a world-class dim sum feast.

-Is Hong Kong your ultimate city break?
+Is Hong Kong really your perfect match?

 Why Hong Kong belongs on your travel list